danielmarbach/Await.HeadExplosion/Presentation/README.md

 - It is OK to call sync code from async context
 - It defeats the purpose of async when async is called from sync code
-- It is dangerous to call async code, it can lead to deadlocks.
+- It is dangerous to call async code from sync code, it can lead to deadlocks.

 ## ConfigureAwait